moliver28/research-handbook/content/handbook/engineering/development/sec/secure/static-analysis/retrospectives_summary.md

 This page contains executive summaries of retrospectives done by the Secure::static analysis group.
 The purpose of these summaries is to externalize lessons learned during the retrospective process.

-Access to internal retrospecritive documentation is avilable to the team and their immediate counterparts only.
+Access to internal retrospective documentation is available to the team and their immediate counterparts only.

 ### 17.0